 3.3.1 App.NeilPatel.com (Free, Paid)

-Neil Patel’s app is a very convenient option to get information about your competitors’ keywords and backlinks.
+Neil Patel’s app is a convenient option for getting information about your competitors’ keywords and backlinks.
 I use it daily for its simplicity and accurate information.

 3.3.2 Moz.com (Free, Free Trial & Paid)

 Moz.com is a robust option to get information about competitors’ backlinks, being one of the oldest.
-They have a 30 days free trial option that I encourage you to consider.
+They have a 30-day free trial option that I encourage you to consider.

-- Copy a competitor online store URL.
+- Copy a competitor’s online store URL.
 A home page or a product page if you’d like to be more targeted.